 If your water heater is over 17 years ago old, it’s generally overdue for replacement.
 Delaying replacement can lead to potential leaks and damage, which might cost more in the long run.
 The peace of mind from knowing your water heater is unlikely to fail unexpectedly is worth considering.

 Regular maintenance can extend the life of conventional water heaters to between 10 to 12 years, while tankless models may last up to 20 years.
-The lack of a tank in tankless models prevents failure from sediment buildup, contributing to their longer lifespans.
+The lack of a tank in tankless models prevents failure from sediment buildup, contributing to their longer lifespan.
 Real-world data from trusted sources like the U.S. Department of Energy underscore these lifespans, helping homeowners plan replacements more effectively.

 Energy Efficient and Modern Water Heaters

 In today’s market, homes with energy-efficient, eco-friendly hot water heaters are increasingly sought after.
 Buyers are showing a strong preference for sustainable living, and investing in high-quality water heaters ensures reliable hot water access while boosting the overall energy efficiency of your home.
+Choosing a high efficiency water heater can further reduce energy consumption, lower utility bills, and appeal to eco-conscious buyers.

 Modern water heaters equipped with heat pump technology can significantly reduce energy consumption, leading to lower utility bills.
 Replacing traditional electric resistance water heaters with energy-efficient models can result in savings of approximately $1,800 on utility bills over the appliance’s lifespan.